You watch a video of a famous actor saying something shocking. The video looks real. The voice sounds right. The face moves naturally.

 You ask yourself a simple question.
 Is this video real?

 Learning how to tell if a video is a deepfake is an essential skill in the age of AI.
 Deepfakes are synthetic videos where one person's face is swapped onto another person's body.
 Or where a person appears to say something they never said.
 Scammers use deepfakes to steal money.
+The FBI issued a public warning about deepfake-enabled fraud highlighting their use in financial crimes and non-consensual imagery.
 Bad actors use them to spread misinformation.

 This guide walks you through the most common deepfake video signs.
 It shows you how to spot a fake video with your own eyes.
 And it gives you a simple way to verify suspicious videos with AuthentiLens before you trust or share them.